sathify/CCSS/README.md

 ##### Composable
 When authoring CSS in a way that aims to reduce the amount of time spent writing it, one should think of it in a way to spend more time changing HTML classes on elements for modifying or adding styles.
 It is much easier for all developers to author css when it is like assembling lego blocks than to fight the CSS war.
 CSS classes are the building blocks which should be used to compose styles.

+##### Predictable
+Predictable means when you author CSS, your rules behave as you expect.
+This is important for large applications which has many pages.
+Avoid using overly complicated selectors and generic class names as these can lead to unpredictable css.

 ##### Documentation
 Most people assume CSS is self-explanatory.
 In fact, this is usually not the case!
 CSS components must be documented clearly which describes how they should be used and what it does.

 <a name="directory"></a>
 ## Directory Structure
-Below is the directory structure, I have also included an example set up in this repo.
+Below is an example directory structure for easier viziualization, I have also included an example set up in this repo.
-<code><pre>styles
+<pre><code>styles
     ├── bootstrap.css
     ├── ext
     │   ├── bootstrap